0xk-h/hnt/README.md

 # HNT — Developer Productivity CLI

-HNT is a **Rust-based CLI tool** that boosts developer productivity by providing modular tools for git automation, terminal games, and AI integration — all within a **fast, interactive, multi-threaded terminal interface**.
+HNT is a Rust-based Command-Line Interface (CLI) tool that boosts developer productivity by providing modular utilities for **Git automation**, interactive **terminal games**, and **AI integration** — all within a fast, multi-threaded terminal interface.
+It offers an interactive user interface for selecting options and a set of self-contained commands to streamline common development workflows.

-> Includes: multi-threaded module loader, AI-assisted commit messages, interactive terminal UI, and customizable CLI scaffolds.

----

 ## Table of Contents